-An MOECC Environmental Compliance Approval is expected to be required for the subject site due to the industrial nature of the site.
+An MOECC Environmental Compliance Approval will be required for the subject site due to the industrial nature of the site.
 Requirement for a MOE Permit to Take Water (PTTW) for sewer construction dewatering and building footing excavation will be confirmed by the geotechnical consultant.